rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

         , \ (hh , H) → refl)))
 ```

-We can compose dependent arrows given a covariant type family.
+We now prove contractibility of a type that will be used to define dependent
+composition.

 ```rzk title="RS17, Remark 8.11"
 #def is-contr-dhom2-comp-is-covariant-family-is-segal-base uses (extext)